Behind the Gates in Winter

 Although sections of the 469-mile parkway are often closed to motor vehicles in winter due to snow and ice on the roadway, there are frequently days when the Parkway may be open from end to end due to unseasonably warm temperatures.
 Whether your goal is to drive or cross country ski the parkway, it is important to know the road status before you make a trip.

-The most up to date road information can be found on the parkway’s real-time road map, which details gate to gate closures.
+The most up to date road information can be found on the parkway’s Road and Facilities Closure Page, which details gate to gate closures.
 Additional information regarding road closures and winter weather events can often be found on the Blue Ridge Parkway Facebook page at www.facebook.com/blueridgenps

 Winter Recreational Opportunities